Libensemble/libensemble/README.rst

 From v0.2.0, libEnsemble has the option of using the Balsam job manager.
-Balsam is required in order to run libEnsemble on the compute nodes of some supercomputing platforms that do not support launching jobs from compute nodes.
+Balsam is required in order to run libEnsemble on the compute nodes of some supercomputing platforms that do not support launching tasks from compute nodes.
 As of v0.5.0, libEnsemble can also be run on launch nodes using multiprocessing.

 The example simulation and generation functions and tests require the following: